 All businesses stand to benefit from greater equality for women.
-We invite you to adopt the Women's Empowerment Principles – joining nearly 1,000 other business leaders around the world who have done so.
+We invite you to adopt the Women's Empowerment Principles – joining over 2,000 other business leaders around the world who have done so.

 You can use these Principles to empower women in the workplace, marketplace and community.
 Subtitled Equality Means Business, the Principles emphasize the business case for corporate action to promote gender equality and women's empowerment.

 Principle 1: Establish high-level corporate leadership for gender equality

 Principle 2: Treat all women and men fairly at work – respect and support human rights and nondiscrimination

 Principle 3: Ensure the health, safety and well-being of all women and men workers

 Principle 4: Promote education, training and professional development for women

 Principle 5: Implement enterprise development, supply chain and marketing practices that empower women